Theme 2: Health Economics and Health Technology Assessment (HTA)

 “Fundamental to the success of Genomics and Personalized Health research is that innovations are carefully evaluated in economic terms.”

-Dr. Christopher McCabe, Research Director, Capitol Health Endowed Chair, Department of Emergency Medicine, University of Alberta
+Dr. Christopher McCabe, Executive Director and CEO, Institute for Health Economics.
+Professor, Department of Emergency Medicine, University of Alberta

 The objective of Theme 2 is to understand and share best practices for economic evaluation among the 17 Genome Canada Genomics and Personalized Health projects, and then to disseminate what we’ve learned more broadly across the precision medicine research and policy communities.
 This will involve both close working relationships with health economists within 17 Projects, as well as interactions with key stakeholders.
 It is essential, for the fiscal sustainability of Canada’s health care, that we understand not only what works, but also how they can be adopted in a sustainable fashion in to Canadian health care.